actualbudget/docs/docs/contributing/writing-docs.md

 Use strong, clear, and crisp colors to create good contrasts.
 Do not use pure white or pure black.
 Even if we want all screenshots taken using the light theme, there are dark elements like the sidebar and particular dropdowns in the GUI.
-Avoid annotating these elements using dark colurs.
+Avoid annotating these elements using dark colors.

 Remember that colors are tricky for color blind people.